 Prerequisite(s): Advanced standing in biology and instructor's consent.
-BIOL 262, 308, 360 and/or 382 strongly recommended.
+BIOL 262, 308, 360 strongly recommended.
 BIOL 371 Introduction to Genetics (3 sem. hrs.)
 An introduction to the study of heredity.
 Emphasizes classic genetics of populations and individuals in viruses, bacteria, plants, and animals.
 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113 and 114.
 (3-4; 0-0) BIOL 372 Molecular Genetics (3 sem. hrs.)
 This course considers modern developments and techniques in genetics, especially the basic and applied aspects of recombinant DNA technology.
+Cross-listed: CHEM 372.

 Prerequisite(s): BIOL 103, 104, and 105 or BIOL 113 and 114; BIOL 223(a minimum Grade of C required); and one of CHEM 103 or 111; and CHEM 104 or 112;.
 CHEM 221, 222 and BIOL 371 recommended.
-(0-0; 3-3) BIOL 381 General Ecology (3 sem. hrs.)
-A study of the structure and dynamics of ecosystems.
-Consideration of plant and animal populations in relation to physical, chemical, and biological factors affecting their interaction and productivity.
-Considerable laboratory time is devoted to the study of local ecosystems, field sampling techniques, and field trips to ecological research areas.
-Cross-listed: GENV 381 Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113 and 114; or equivalent (0-0; 3-3) BIOL 384 Principles of Biochemistry (3 sem. hrs.)
+(0-0; 3-3) BIOL 384 Principles of Biochemistry (3 sem. hrs.)
 This course studies chemical structure, function, and metabolism of carbohydrates, lipids, proteins, and nucleic acids.
 This class is continued as BIOL 386.
 Cross-listed: CHEM 384.
 Prerequisite: CHEM 221, 222.

-Recommended: BIOL 103, 104, and 105; or BIOL 113 and 114; BIOL 2223 strongly
+Recommended: BIOL 103, 104, and 105; or BIOL 113 and 114; BIOL 223(3-3; 0-0)

-recommended (3-0; 3-0)

 BIOL 386 Biosynthesis (3 sem. hrs.)

 This course explores the modern understanding of the biochemical transfer of genetic information: DNA structure and synthesis, transcription and translation.
 This course also examines the regulatory mechanisms of gene control in prokaryotes and eukaryotes, as well as protein structure and function.
 The central theme of the course is to illustrate the significance of nucleic acid and protein biochemistry in modern biology.

 Cross-listed: CHEM 386.

 Prerequisites: CHEM 221, 222.

 Recommended: BIOL 103, 104 and 105; or BIOL 113, 114; 223; 384 (0-0; 3-0) BIOL 390 Biology and Christian Theology (3 sem. hrs.)
 This course is designed to untangle some of the actual or perceived dissonance between issues of biological science and Christian theology.
 Six major topics are addressed: (1) models, analogies, and metaphors in science and Christian theology; (2) scientific and religious investigations of the biosphere; (3) defining human nature; (4) defining non-human nature; (5) caring for the earth; and (6) the biomedical revolution.
 The common threads among these topics are the tension between Christian faith and the findings of basic and applied biology (biotechnology), and the call to action required in a faith-based view of creation.
 As well as speaking from their own disciplines and background, the course instructors take part in panel discussions at the end of each of the six units to foster discussion and dialogue on the issues.
 Student participation is encouraged by group projects that develop and present a position paper on an area that engenders dissonance between scientific and religious worldview perspectives.
 NB: Not offered every year.
 See department chair.

 Cross-listed: BIOT 390.